xiix0/scam/README.md

-You will be run over by a bus.
+You can create your own opportunities this week.
+Blackmail a senior executive.